visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 Remarks:

-- It requires to use `GeoJsonLayer` as the `renderSubLayers` function to work.
+It requires using `GeoJsonLayer` in the `renderSubLayers` callback.
 - In binary format, polygons or multipolygons with holes are not supported.

 ### Callbacks